What direction do nerve impulses propagate?

 The nerve impulse flows in one direction.
 The dendrites receive incoming nerve impulses from other neurons, and the axon transmits the impulse to another neuron or receptor.

-READ: Which tablet is best for knee pain?
+READ: Which course is best after BA?

 How does a nerve impulse travel along the axon?